lpsandaruwan/depli/README.md

 # DEPLI

-###### A monitoring dashboard to indicate JVM performance using JMX remote connections.
+###### A Rich JVM Monitor.

-Depli is a beautiful tool that lets you monitor multiple JVM connections at once though JMX remote connections, built using Spring-boot and angular material.
+Depli is a handsome tool that lets you monitor multiple JVM connections at once though Java management bean server connections, built using Spring-boot and angular material.
-Just run the jar file, and access the web UI though your browser to add a JMX connection.
-Once you added a connection, Depli saves the node data in an h2 database, don't bother adding connection data again and again.

 ## Requirements
 Make sure you have installed Java version 7 or later.
-Depli uses webjars for frontend assets and to display material design icons an internet connection is required.

 ### Run Depli using a release